 “Patients often overestimate their amount of physical activity.
 This study demonstrated that activity monitors provide patients with a firm grip as to what they actually do,” said Bradly J. Thrasher, D.O., MBA, co-author of the study and a pediatric endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine.

-Dr. Thrasher sees patients at the Wendy Novak Diabetes Center, a part of Norton Children’s Endocrinology, and is lead physician at the Christensen Family Sports & Activity Program.
+Dr. Thrasher sees patients at the Wendy Novak Diabetes Institute, a part of Norton Children’s Endocrinology, and is lead physician at the Christensen Family Sports & Activity Program.
 He is an assistant professor of pediatrics in the Division of Endocrinology at the University of Louisville School of Medicine.

 Physical activity makes the body more sensitive to insulin, making detailed activity information and monitoring important for diabetes patients.
 Adjustments to either nutrition or insulin need to be made around activity to keep the patient safe and to allow for optimal performance.